The world is changing.

 Seiko has captured inspiring moments at numerous international competitions and has earned the trust of athletes and spectators for nearly 40 years.

-In 2025, the world’s top athletes will gather in Tokyo to compete for the title of “best in the world” in their respective events.
+In 2025, the world’s best athletes will gather in Tokyo to compete for the top world ranking in their events.

 World Record